- an agreement, usually formal, between two or more persons to do or not do something specified.

 - a particular clause in such an agreement, esp in a lease

 - (in early English law) an action in which damages were sought for breach of a sealed agreement

 - Bible God's promise to the Israelites and their commitment to worship him alone

 - Scot history any of the bonds entered into by Scottish Presbyterians to defend their religion, esp one in 1638 (National Covenant) and one of 1643 (Solemn League and Covenant)

 c.1300, from Old French covenant "agreement," originally present participle of covenir "agree, meet," from Latin convenire "come together" (see convene).
 Applied in Scripture to God's arrangements with man as a translation of Latin testamentum, Greek diatheke, both rendering Hebrew berith (though testament also is used for the same word in different places).

 c.1300, from covenant (n.).
 Related: Covenanted; covenanting.
 Covenanter (1638) was used especially in reference to Scottish Presbyterians who signed the Solemn League and Covenant (1643) for the defense and furtherance of their cause.

 Literally, a contract.
-In the Bible, an agreement between God and his people, in which God makes promises to his people and, usually, requires certain conduct from them.
+In the Bible (see also Bible), an agreement between God and his people, in which God makes promises to his people and, usually, requires certain conduct from them.
 In the Old Testament, God made agreements with Noah, Abraham, and Moses.
 To Noah, he promised that he would never again destroy the Earth with a flood.
 He promised Abraham that he would become the ancestor of a great nation, provided Abraham went to the place God showed him and sealed the covenant by circumcision of all the males of the nation.
 To Moses, God said that the Israelites would reach the Promised Land but must obey the Mosaic law.
-In the New Testament, God promised salvation to those who believe in Jesus.
+In the New Testament, God promised salvation (see also salvation) to those who believe in Jesus.